enu-covid-dashboard/enu-covid-dashboard.github.io/_site/privacy.md

 ## What information are we collecting?
-We are collecting the text, date and time, and location of public social media postings related to Covid-19 without linking it to personal accounts.
+We are collecting the text, date, time, and location of public social media postings related to Covid-19 without linking it to personal accounts.

 ## Why are we collecting your data?